 Mr Jones and Mr Gray also visited a military village set up for the commemorations on the Mersey waterfront on Saturday 27 May, and in the evening, they attended His Majesty's Royal Marines Band at the Liverpool Philharmonic Hall.

-Over the holiday weekend the city of Liverpool will host a series of other family friendly BoA-themed events.
-In Hull, the commemorations will also be marked with a Drumhead service on the river at the same time as one on Mann Island, Pier Head in Liverpool on Sunday 28 May.
-Mr Jones will represent Nautilus at the Pier Head service and a March for the Medals afterwards.
-BoA veterans will then take the salute from a dais on Princes Parade in Liverpool during a flypast.
+Over the holiday weekend the city of Liverpool hosted a series of other family friendly BoA-themed events.
+In Hull, the commemorations were also marked with the combined Drumhead service organised by Mr Thompson.
+Mr Jones also represented Nautilus at the Pier Head service and a March for the Medals afterwards.
+BoA veterans then took the salute from a dais on Princes Parade in Liverpool during a flypast.

-- visit our book review section for a selection of relevant reads
+visit our book review section for a selection of relevant reads